jaysonmulwa/werapay/README.md

 Payslips are however important for transparency between employers and employees and should not be overlooked.

-Salario seeks to address this problem.
+Werapay seeks to address this problem.